How to get a mortgage, by Matt Stevens

 - Bank statements for the past 3–6 months.

-If you’re self-employed, then you’ll need to provide the following documents to qualify for a mortgage:
+If you’re self-employed and trying to get a mortgage, you’ll need to provide the following documents:

-- A statement of 2–3 years accounts from your accountant.
+- A statement of 2–3 years of accounts from your accountant.

 - An SA302 tax return (Tax Calculation & Tax Overview).